rock-hu/minor-projects/openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/tutorial/basics.rst

         // else_statements
     }

-All conditional expressions must be of the type ``boolean``, or other types (``string``, ``number``, etc.).
+All conditional expressions must be of type ``boolean``, or other types (``string``, ``number``, etc.).
 For types other than ``boolean``, implicit conversion rules apply as follows: